The Phantom of the Opera (1989 film): Legacy and Cancelled sequel

-Englund was under contract to appear in a sequel, but it was canceled after the film's poor reception, and has been the subject of numerous rumors.
+Robert Englund was under contract to appear in a sequel, but it was canceled after the film's poor reception, and has been the subject of numerous rumors.
 Fangoria Magazine stated in 1991 that the script was re-written into what became 1992's film Dance Macabre, also starring Englund.
+Englund confirmed in a 2004 interview that a script had been written, and while he personally felt it was superior to the first film, it had never been filmed in any capacity, debunking the Dance Macabre theory.